shiroshpeiris/PYSIM/README.md

 2. For the proposed Microgrid model without virtual resistances the simulation case files are stored in __(NO_VIR_RES)__ virtual resistances.
 3. The case files for the generalized case using the proposed method without virtual resistances is in __(Generalized Case)__ folder.

 The relevant dependencies to be installed are in the heading of each file and are listed below.
+They can be installed through __pip__ or __anaconda__ packages.

 * numpy  {1.20.3 (defaults/win-64)
 * numba  {0.54.1 (defaults/win-64)